minhman293/school-basic-java/README.md

 # school-basic-java
-a console app for library management
+assignment: create a console app for library management